syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 The `deploy-web.yml` workflow handles deployment to Vercel:

 1. Checks out the code directly from the repository
-2. Installs the Vercel CLI
+2. Verifies the monorepo structure (checks for `apps/web` directory and key files)
+3. Removes the Husky prepare script to prevent git-related errors
+4. Installs dependencies and builds the Next.js application in the `apps/web` directory
+5. Verifies the build output, including the presence of the `routes-manifest.json` file
-3. Sets appropriate project name based on the deployment environment
+6. Sets appropriate project name based on the deployment environment
-4. Deploys to Vercel using the CLI with environment-specific settings
+7. Deploys to Vercel using the CLI with environment-specific settings
-5. Verifies the deployment by checking the health endpoint
+8. Verifies the deployment by checking the health endpoint

 The workflow uses different project names for different environments: